Choral Synagogue (Brest): History

-An old synagogue had stood in Brest for nearly a century, having been built in 1759.
-However in 1847, its building was either destroyed or had burned down, and funds were collected to erect a new building.
-The building took years to complete due to a lack of funding; despite the construction's commencement being in 1851, the structure was only completed in 1861/1862.
+An old synagogue had stood in Brest for nearly 3 centuries, having been built in 1588.
+However, in 1847, its building was destroyed because the Brest Fortress was built, and funds were collected to erect another building in the new city.
+This building took years to complete due to a lack of funding; despite the construction's commencement being in 1851, the structure was only completed in 1861/1862.
 In 1859, a fire ravaged the synagogue but it was restored.
 In 1941, with the creation of the Brest Ghetto during World War II, the synagogue sat on the ghetto border, next to its entrance, and was used by the Nazis as a warehouse.
 Although the building was damaged in 1942 during the ghetto's liquidation, it remained standing until 1959.
 At that time, it was confiscated by the communist government and transformed into a theatre, known today as Cinema Belarus.
 A plaque outside memorializes the synagogue.
 In addition, Hebrew inscriptions are still visible in the basement.